The Goliath Tracked Mine

 Standing at a mere 1ft tall and 4ft long, it must be assumed that the Goliath Tracked Mine was named with the same light-hearted irony as Robin Hood’s trusty, burly companion ‘Little’ John.
 The idea behind the miniature motor was inspired by the French vehicle designer Adolphe Kégresse after the Wehrmacht recovered his prototype from the River Seine in 1940.

-Impressed with the destructive potential of the device, the Wehrmacht’s ordnance office ordered the Carl F W Borgwand automaker to begin work developing a similar vehicle with the intention of using it as a delivery system for explosives.
-It did not take long for Borgwand to deliver the goods, and that same year, the SdKfz 302 – or Sonderkrafahzeug (special-purpose vehicle) – was born, at first going by the name of Leichter Ladungsträger (light charge carrier), then later more simply as Goliath.
+Impressed with the destructive potential of the device, the Wehrmacht’s ordnance office ordered the Carl F W Borgward automaker to begin work developing a similar vehicle with the intention of using it as a delivery system for explosives.
+It did not take long for Borgward to deliver the goods, and that same year, the SdKfz 302 – or Sonderkrafahzeug (special-purpose vehicle) – was born, at first going by the name of Leichter Ladungsträger (light charge carrier), then later more simply as Goliath.

 The tracked vehicle could carry 60kg of explosives and was steered remotely using a joystick control box attached to the rear of the Goliath by 650m of triple-strand cable.
 Two of the strands accelerated and manoeuvred the Goliath, while the third was used to trigger the detonation.